Arunvenkat0/param/app_storefront_core/cartridge/js/README.md

 	a = a + '2';
 }
 ```
-For other more granular rules about spaces, see `.jscsrc`.
+For other more granular rules about spaces, see `.eslintrc.json`.

 #### Variables
 - Don't be overly descriptive with your variable names but don't abuse one-letter variables either.
 Find a sweet spot somewhere in between.